Emergency Dentistry in Upper East Side New York

 Wear a Mouth Guard While Playing Sports: In any environment where you wear special gear to save your body from injury, you should also protect your teeth.
 You can prevent cracked, chipped, and even knocked-out teeth by wearing a mouthguard.
 Our team can provide you with custom-made mouthguards that fit the unique shape of your smile.
 These guards are beneficial for protecting your teeth during high-impact sports.

 Practice Good Oral Hygiene: You can avoid sudden toothaches and discomfort related to damaged teeth by maintaining good hygiene at home.
 Brush your teeth twice a day, every day, for at least two minutes each time.
 It would be best if you also flossed regularly to clean debris from between teeth, an area where your toothbrush alone cannot reach.

 Follow Post-Operative Instructions: If you have recently received treatment, it's essential to follow any after-care instructions.
 In general, you'll need to keep the treatment site clean and avoid disturbing the area as much as possible.
 Avoid anything hard or sticky so that your teeth and gums are allowed to heal correctly.

 Keep Regular Dental Appointments: The best way to avoid dental problems is to keep a schedule of dental visits for regular cleanings.
 This way, our dentist can spot problem areas before they turn into serious oral health issues.

-Emergency Dentist in East Harlem & Upper East Side
+Emergency Dentist in Upper East Side New York

 If you require immediate attention for a dental emergency, Geghani Shahinyan, DDS, provides fast quality care for new and established patients.
 We are well-equipped and highly trained to treat your dental emergency with the most effective treatments while keeping you comfortable.
 We can typically handle emergencies the same day.
 If you are currently experiencing a dental emergency, call us right away!